SURAJVERMA-BIT/SCREENSCALE/README.md

 ## License
 This project is licensed under the MIT License.
-Modify and use it as you see fit—just don’t let Ultron take over. 😉git commit -m "first commit"
+Modify and use it as you see fit. 😉git commit -m "first commit"